m-abbas-ansari/m-abbas-ansari.github.io/README.md

 <!-- ## About me -->
 Hi!
 I am a final year undergraduate student of B.Tech.
 Computer Engineering at Jamia Millia Islamia University, New Delhi.
-I'm presently working on my Bachelors Major Thesis on Music Generation from Brain Scans under [Prof. Tanvir Ahmad](https://scholar.google.co.in/citations?user=y7YNRzoAAAAJ&hl=en).
+I'm presently working on my Bachelors Major Thesis on Music Generation from Brain Scans under [Prof. Tanvir Ahmad](https://scholar.google.co.in/citations?user=y7YNRzoAAAAJ&hl=en) where I'm exploring how to leverage Meta's [MusicGen](https://musicgen.com/), a conditional music LLM, for brain scans.

 I'm currently also a part-time researcher at the [HCTL Lab, TU Munich](https://www.edu.sot.tum.de/en/hctl/home/) led by [Prof. Dr. Enkelejda Kasneci](https://scholar.google.com/citations?user=bZVkVvoAAAAJ).
 I'm supervised by [Yao Rong](https://yaorong0921.github.io/homepage/) on the topic of self-supervised learning for scanpaths.
 I was a full-time summer research intern at TUM in 2023  funded by  [DAAD-WISE Scholarship](https://www.daad.in/en/find-funding/scholarship-database/?type=a&q=&status=1&subject=F&onlydaad=1&detail_to_show=0&target=4&origin=4&pg=1&detail_to_show=50015295).
 Previously, I've been a summer research intern at IIIT Allahabad under [Prof. Anupam Agarwal](https://scholar.google.co.in/citations?user=mVXjhhgAAAAJ&hl=en) where I worked on ASD diagnosis based on visual attention.
 I was mentored on my first research [paper](https://www.iosrjournals.org/iosr-jce/papers/Vol25-issue1/Ser-1/E2501013749.pdf) on wild scene text localization in images by [Hitesh Hinduja](https://hitesh-hinduja.mystrikingly.com/).